cjdbarlow/Part-One/alterations_to_drug_response.md

 * Elimination
     * Increased renal clearance due to increased CO

+###Non-Specific Alterations to Drug Response
+* **Absorption**:
+    * Site of administration
+    Drugs given centrally will act faster than those given into peripheral veins.
+    * Rate of administration
+    Faster rate of administration will increase rate of onset.

+* **Pharmacodynamic**
+    * Drug tolerance
+    Increase requirement of drug.
+        * e.g. induction anaesthetic agents in patients tolerant to CNS depressants.
+     * Drug interaction
+     May be:
+         * Synergistic
+         * Additive
+         * Antagonistic
 ---
 ##References
 Anderson C. Variability in Drug Response 1.
 ICU Primary Prep.